 InnerTrek Team

 InnerTrek offers an all-star team of administrators, educators, and advisors who represent a variety of disciplines, backgrounds, and perspectives.
-Esteemed guest instructors also join from around the world in support of the Oregon effort.
+Esteemed guest instructors also join from around the world in support of the effort.

 Lead Educators